Loader gif

 • your withholding and refundable credits are less than 90 percent of your total tax or 100 percent of your tax for the previous year

-If you don’t pay estimated taxes, you could face penalties and interest charges on the amount of tax you should have paid quarterly.
+If you don’t pay estimated taxes, you could face penalties and charges on the amount of tax you should have paid quarterly.

 Estimated tax payment due dates